Bachelor's Degree in Life Sciences

 - Multidisciplinary skills acquired:

-– Scientific and cross-disciplinary (regulation, quality, law, marketing, HSE)
+– Scientific and cross-functional (regulation, quality, legal, marketing, HSE)

 – Organizational and interpersonal (autonomy, teamwork)